Priest of Love: 1985 critical reception

 The Daily Telegraph wrote: “Can a film, only slightly faulted, be redeemed by re-editing?... it certainly has happened now... with some new material by Mr Miles to give a shorter, sharper, more chronological account... as a result the emphasis falls strongly on the relations between Frieda and Lawrence, so illustrating what he tried to convey in his major works” and The Times thought the film was “Honourable and absorbing, with vivid, rounded, warty characterisations of Lawrence and Frieda by Ian McKellen and Janet Suzman, and creditable support by Ava Gardner, John Gielgud and Penelope Keith".

-DVD Savant review thought that “Priest of Love” deserves a major re-evaluation about the last years of "notorious author D.H.Lawrence and is a welcome surprise, an intelligent and engaging look at the writer...
+DVD Savant review thought that “Priest of Love” deserves a major reevaluation about the last years of "notorious author D.H.
+Lawrence and is a welcome surprise, an intelligent and engaging look at the writer...
 Ian McKellen gives one of the best portrayals of a writer I’ve seen, while Janet Suzman is riveting as his courageous wife.
 Christopher Miles has a firm handle on all aspects of the production...without turning it into a travelogue.
 Alan Plater’s fine screenplay presents Lawrence as a temperamental man with little patience for conventional people, even the eccentric Mabel Luhan (One of the few Ava Gardner late-career roles that are worth seeing)...
 The film does not exploit its subject, a major cultural sensation of the 1920s.
-Kino International new Blu-ray makes the 30 year old picture look brand new.
+Kino International new Blu-ray makes the 30-year-old picture look brand new.

 Peter Martin of Twitch reviewed: "It feels like being tossed into the deep end of a man’s soul, but McKellen proves to be a solid anchor and has made a smooth transition to a leading role in this film.
 He’s matched in his fiery nature by his wife Frieda (Janet Suzman).
 It’s rare nowadays to see two middle-aged people portrayed as a loving couple on the big screen.
-Director Miles does not shy away from the carnal component of their relationship...but it never strays into exploitation territory.
+Director Miles does not shy away from the carnal component of their relationship... but it never strays into exploitation territory.
 The Blu-ray from Kino International looks absolutely impeccable.
 Miles conducts a relaxed informal interview with McKellen filled with fond remembrances and even telling the director which scenes he didn’t like in the finished film, and why.
-Priest of Love paints an intriguing portrait of an artist who was under appreciated in his time.
+Priest of Love paints an intriguing portrait of an artist who was underappreciated in his time.